keanan557/HR-Management-System/README.md

 [![Screenshot of Homepage](https://github.com/keanan557/images/blob/b1abeb2ea05f276082342636c216bc485895d5b1/Screenshot%202025-04-08%20142709.png)]()

 A fully functional e-commerce website built by Keanan,Raeesa and Siya for the Module 3 assignment.
-PulseFit offers a [A short (1-2 sentence) summary of what the project does and its main purpose].
+ModernTech offers a solution to hr managers making it easier manage their employees.

 ## Table of Contents
 - [Live Demo](#live-demo)